tcsresearch/AOSPMirrorTool/README-BuildKernels.md

     BUILD_CONFIG=common-modules/virtual-device/build.config.virtual_device.x86_64 build/build.sh

+> [!NOTE]
-    Android 11 introduced GKI, which separates the kernel into a Google-maintained kernel image and vendor maintained-modules, which are built separately.
+> Android 11 introduced GKI, which separates the kernel into a Google-maintained kernel image and vendor maintained-modules, which are built separately.

 This example shows a kernel image configuration: